mvanholsteijn/docker-makefile/README.md

 	tag=<directory-name>.<minor>.<patch>

-This will allow you to have track and tag mulitple images in a single Git repository.
+This will allow you to have track and tag multiple images in a single Git repository.

 If you want to use a different tag prefix, change it in the .release.